In a world of ever-flowing (and over-flowing) data, dashboard design has become more critical than ever.

 Now, think of your experience on a website.
 Each page, while connected to each other by the general brand, business or topic, has its own function.
 So, to get around you’ll want to click around.

-Dashboards require a blend between storytelling (through data) and the functionality of a set of web pages.
+Dashboards require a blend of storytelling (through data) and the functionality of a set of web pages.
 Every function is connected, making the dashboard, and its collection of functions and options and tools, an experience that relies on multiple elements.

 To keep the options from spiraling out of control, designers will use icons and symbols that are universally understood.
 Familiar patterns like tabs, menus, tags, and labels allow users to form a clear expectation.